Engoo Blog Business & Work

 “Something’s come up”

-This is a useful expression for saying that your schedule has changed unexpectedly, but without giving details.
-In this case, "come up" means "appear suddenly."
+"Come up" means" appear suddenly."
 It's often used when the original appointment time is coming soon.

 Move things around

-This is a common expression to use when responding to someone’s request to reschedule.
-It basically means to "reorganize an activity calendar."
+This phrase is common when responding to someone’s request to reschedule.
+It means "to reorganize an activity calendar."
 For example, if you change your morning meeting to a lunch meeting, you might then need to cancel or reschedule a plan you already had for the afternoon.

 Are you free at 7 tonight?